 - Designing education and training curricula, so that new skill sets (a) respond to the organization’s needs, and (b) actually show up on the job.
 (We also deliver executive education on a variety of leadership topics.)
 This includes everything from project management to strategic thinking.

 - Designing organizations.
 This includes installing matrix organization structures (yes, they do work, if set up properly), usually with the goal of ensuring that subject matter experts get the care and feeding they need from über-experts, while working for other leaders who are trying to get work done that requires different types of expertise.

 That’s just a quick sampling to give you the gist.
 For some actual success stories, take a look at “sample projects” (on the left) or our founders’ resumes available here for Wendi Peck, CEO, and here for Dr. Bill Casey, President.

 Some Quick Facts

-- We are based in Colorado, but keep a small office in Norfolk, VA and work in a lot of locations around the globe.
+- We are based in Colorado, but keep a small office in Washington, DC area and work in a lot of locations around the globe.